 $ sudo virsh net-start default error: Failed to start network default error: internal error: Failed to initialize a valid firewall backend

-After installing the package, run the following commands in order to enable the service and make networking work again:
+After installing the package, run the following commands to enable the service and make networking work again:

 sudo systemctl enable --now firewalld sudo systemctl restart libvirtd

-If you want the network to start automatically in the future, run the following command:
+If you want your virtual network to start automatically in the future, run the following command:

 sudo virsh net-autostart --network default